siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 u=4u_{\mathrm{independent}}.
 $$

-So the next question is: in what realized volume is that `4u_{\mathrm{independent}}` readout occurring?
+So the remaining bookkeeping question is simple: what realized volume carries that `4u_{\mathrm{independent}}` readout?
 If that value is read as the realized density of a bounded region carrying the full merged energy $2E$, then conservation forces

 $$
 V_{\mathrm{occ}}